thephpleague/factory-muffin/README.md

 ##### More

 Check out the [faker library](https://github.com/fzaninotto/Faker) itself to see all the available methods.
 There are far too many to cover in the documentation here, and far too many for them to cover in their documentation too.
-Note that you may access the underlying faker instance using the `getFaker` method.
+Note that you may access the generator factory instance using the `getGeneratorFactory` method.
+You can fiddle with the underlying faker instance through the public methods on that class if you want.
+A notable method on the generator factory class is the `getFaker` method.

 #### Factory